KansasCityWomeninTechnology/codingandcupcakes/README.md

 ## Let's get stylish!

 1. Create a new file called **style.css**
-2. Look in index.html to see how the the mystyle.css page is linked in code.
+2. Look in index.html to see how the mystyle.css page is linked in code.
 (Hint: Look for the ```link rel=”stylesheet”``` line of code)
 3. Copy the stylesheet line of code, paste it just below its current location, and modify the pasted text to point to your newly created style.css file.
 You should now have two stylesheet lines, with the first one linking to mystyles.css and the second one linking to style.css.
-    *  You are going to be customizing the css in the style.css file, which currently is only working on the index.html page.
+    *  You are going to be customizing the CSS in the style.css file, which currently is only working on the index.html page.
 If you want this customization to apply to the other Shop and Contact pages of your website, you should insert the line of ```link rel=”stylesheet”``` code that points to your style.css file onto the Shop and Contact pages too.
 4. Open the **style.css** file in Codeanywhere.
 5. Change your background color.
 See example here: [http://www.w3schools.com/css/css_background.asp](http://www.w3schools.com/css/css_background.asp)
 6. Change the background of the header and content as well.
 Want inspiration for a cool color palette?
 See example here: [https://color.adobe.com/explore/most-popular/?time=all](https://color.adobe.com/explore/most-popular/?time=all)
-7. Choose a font from Google Fonts and add it to your html page, then call it in your styles.
+7. Choose a font from Google Fonts and add it to your HTML page, then call it in your styles.
 Check out the Google Fonts at fonts.google.com

 ## Deploying Your Website

 1. Make sure you have saved all your changes in CodeSandbox.
 2. Click the GitHub icon on the left sidebar (see screenshot).
 3. Click "Sign In" and authorize CodeSandbox to connect with your GitHub account.
-4. Click the GitHub icon again and fill in Subject in the Commit Info section.
+4. Click the GitHub icon again and fill in the Subject in the Commit Info section.
 For example, "first commit".
 5. Click Commit.
 This pushes all of the changes you've made to your GitHub account and makes your website viewable to the world at **your-github-username.github.io/codingandcupcakes**

 <img src="https://github.com/KansasCityWomeninTechnology/codingandcupcakes/blob/master/img/github-icon.png" alt="GitHub icon screenshot">